danman01/ebook-book-template/chapter08-making_recommendations.md

 # Making Recommendations with Spark
 Recommendation systems help narrow your choices to those that best meet your particular needs, and they are among the most popular applications of big data processing.
-This use case exercise using machine learning to perform parallel and iterative processing in Spark and covers:
+This use case uses machine learning to perform parallel and iterative processing in Spark and covers:
 - Collaborative filtering for recommendations with Spark
 - Loading and exploring the sample data set with Spark
 - Using Spark MLlib's Alternating Least Squares algorithm to make movie recommendations